 Survey of the uses of computers in music.
 Practical assignments in computer lab.
 Two hours.
 D. Patrick.
+Not offered 2010-2011.

 TMU112H1 Introduction to Composition I

 Material to be covered includes notation and preparation of scores and parts; introduction to linear writing in instrumental and vocal textures; motives and their extensions; short, strict forms for 2-3 instruments, based on traditional and contemporary models.
 Primarily for students with an interest in composition.
 TBA.
 Exclusion: TMU110Y1.